Maxim-Mazurok/google-api-typings-generator/gapi.client.chat-v1/readme.md

 # TypeScript typings for Google Chat API v1

-Enables apps to fetch information and perform actions in Google Chat.
-Authentication is a prerequisite for using the Google Chat REST API.
+The Google Chat API lets you build Chat apps to integrate your services with Google Chat and manage Chat resources such as spaces, members, and messages.
 For detailed description please check [documentation](https://developers.google.com/hangouts/chat).

 ## Installing